 Switching sports for our next example, let’s take a potential upcoming matchup between the Los Angeles Lakers and the Sacramento Kings.
 Here’s what the point spread might look like:

-Very similar to the above, Los Angeles is a 9.5-point favorite, and Sacramento is a 9.5-point underdog.
-For the Lakers to cover the spread, they need to win by more than 9.5 points, while the Kings need to either win the game outright or lose by less than 9.5 points.
+Very similar to the above example, Los Angeles is a 9.5-point favorite and Sacramento is a 9.5-point underdog.
+For the Lakers to cover the spread, they need to win by 10 points or more, while the Kings need to either win the game outright or lose by less than 9 points.

 Note that it’s common for spread numbers to end in .5, as was the case in both of our examples.
 This is to keep the final margin from landing exactly on the spread number.
-If that happens and it’s the favorite that’s ahead, bets will push and the sportsbook must return them.
+If that were to happen, bets will push and the sportsbook must return them.

 Spread betting tips and strategies

-That .5 at the end of point spread numbers is often referred to as a hook, and it is very important especially in a sport like football when so many games are decided by key numbers.
+That .5 at the end of point spread numbers is often referred to as the “hook.”
+It is very important to pay attention to the hook and how it affects either side of the bet, especially in a sport like football when so many games are decided by key numbers.
 This leads us to our first spread betting tip:

 - Identify key numbers: Because of how scoring works in football, more games tend to end with margins of 10, seven, or three points than would be the case if it were entirely random.
 If you can get the favorite at -2.5 instead of -3, then, that .5-point difference can give you a significant advantage.
 Similarly, if you get the underdog at +3.5 instead of +3, that’s a ton of value.